Unifyed Student – Admit | Release 9.5

 Along with the platform, this release is compliant to WCAG conformance levels A & AA.

 This release is supported on the following browsers and devices:.

 |Nexus 5x||Android 8.1.0|

 |Internet Explorer||version – latest|

-Unifyed™ is the only microservices-based, cloud-native student information system provider and serves over 850 colleges and universities in seven countries.
+Unifyed™ is the only AI-first, microservices-based, cloud-native student information system provider and serves over 750 colleges and universities in seven countries.
 Unifyed is a beautiful and easy-to-use solution designed with an AI-first approach to increasing student engagement and international enrollment.
-Developed in partnership with the higher education community, our solution is both affordable and flexible to meet the needs of traditional and non-traditional institutions alike.
+Developed by Columbia University in partnership with the higher education community, our solution is both affordable and flexible to meet the needs of traditional and non-traditional institutions alike.